gazebosim/gz-transport/docs/development/development.rst

 All discovery instances listening on the same port where the ``SUBSCRIBE`` message was sent will receive the message.
-Each discovery instance with a local service registered should answer with an ``ADVERTISE`` message.
+Each discovery instance with a local topic registered should answer with an ``ADVERTISE`` message.
 The answer is a multicast message too that should be received by all discovery instances.

-Service update
+Topic update
 --------------

-Each discovery instance should periodically send an ``ADVERTISE`` message per local service announced over the multicast channel to notify that all information already announced is still valid.
-The frequency of sending these service update messages can be changed with the function ``SetHeartbeatInterval()``.
-By default, the service update frequency is set to one second.
+Each discovery instance should periodically send an ``ADVERTISE`` message per local topic announced over the multicast channel to notify that all information already announced is still valid.
+The frequency of sending these topic update messages can be changed with the function ``SetHeartbeatInterval()``.
+By default, the topic update frequency is set to one second.

 Alternatively, we could replace the send of all ``ADVERTISE`` messages with one